TDonk994/DOS/README.md

 # WPA2-DOS
-this script is for educational purposes only.
+This script is for educational purposes only.
 I am not responsible for any damage caused by this script. this is for testing your own network or someone else's network with PERMISSION.